lapinek/java-rcs-developer/README.developing-scripted-connectors.md

             ]
         }
         ```

-        Note also that for this connector type, `ScriptedRESTConnector`, there are two additional bindings available for the action script: `connection` and `customizedConnection`.

         If there are no actions with "systemType" matching "connectorRef.connectorName", requesting the parent system action will return a 400 error accompanied with the following message: